8 fun employee engagement tips (on-premise staff)

 8 Ideas For Employee Engagement

-Today we’ll focus on those who can’t work from home during COVID.
+Let’s focus on staff who can’t work from home during COVID.

-Let’s look at ideas for Employee Engagement for factories, supermarkets, hospitals, logistics…
+Let’s look at ideas for Employee Engagement for factories, hospitals, logistic workers…

-When it comes to practical ideas for Employee Engagement, we showed corporate philanthropy examples that help keep morale high.
+When it comes to practical ideas for Employee Engagement, we showed corporate philanthropy examples to keep morale high.

-We also gave tips from users who nailed How to engage remote employees during COVID.
+We also gave tips from leaders who nailed engaging remote employees during the COVID pandemic.

 But what about the workers on-site?